microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

   * Training set: [train-v1.1.json](https://rajpurkar.github.io/SQuAD-explorer/dataset/train-v1.1.json)
   * Validation set: [dev-v1.1.json](https://rajpurkar.github.io/SQuAD-explorer/dataset/dev-v1.1.json)

-You also need a pre-trained BERT model checkpoint from DeepSpeed.
-We will use checkpoint 160 from the BERT pre-training [tutorial](/tutorials/bert-pretraining/).
+You also need a pre-trained BERT model checkpoint from either DeepSpeed, HuggingFace or TensorFlow to run the fine-tuning.
+Regarding the DeepSpeed model, we will use checkpoint 160 from the BERT pre-training [tutorial](/tutorials/bert-pretraining/).

 Note that the BERT model in the file `train-v1.1.json_bert-large-uncased_384_128_64` is not strictly required as it will be downloaded automatically if it is not present locally on the cluster.